OpenBB-finance/openbb-docs/content/pro/data-connectors/single-endpoint-api.md

 ---
-title: Single widget
+title: Single Endpoint API
-sidebar_position: 0
+sidebar_position: 2
 description: Learn how to use the Single Widget of OpenBB Terminal Pro for seamless integration with your API Endpoints, enabling custom data to be fetched and displayed in an accessible format.
 Includes features like additional headers and addressing